yegenek/Ankara/Files/day1.md

 Back to our example of functional variants in EDAR, we want to assign individual genotypes by first computing genotype posterior probabilities for all samples.
 Finally we will calculate allele frequencies based on assigned genotypes.

-As previously done, let us perform a genotype calling in ANGSD:
+As previously done, let us perform a genotype calling in ANGSD (remember to copy and paste it into a bash file):
 ```
 for POP in LWK TSI CHB NAM PEL
 do